Getting your Trinity Audio player ready...

 5 Ways to Enhance Your Business Public Relations Campaign with the Clubhouse App

-1. Create a Club.
+- Create a club or community.
 Want to be known as an industry expert?
 Create a club around the audience you serve and host weekly rooms on that topic.
 Invite influencers to speak on stage during the rooms.
 This will lead to cross-promotion and social media buzz.

 Media Training 101: